witchpixels/godot4-3d-omnibuilder/README.md

  1. Installs dotnet sdk 6.0
  2. Install blender
  3. Sets the blender path in EditorSettings
- 4. Installs FBX2glTF and sets its paths in EditorSettings
  5. Install's gitversion and provides a script, `apply_version_info.sh` which will stamp Full Sever into `application/config/version` in project settings as well as wherever makes sense in export_presets.cfg.

 ## Usage